Thibaut5599/Analysis_MovieDataset/README.md

-# Movies Analysis
+# Analysis MovieDataset (Metacritic)

 ## Project Overview
+Metacritic is a website that aggregates reviews of films, television shows, music albums, video games, and formerly books.

-This project explores global cinema trends by analyzing movies released between 1970 and 2024.
-The analysis focuses on three main areas: trends in movie ratings over time, genre popularity and evolution across decades, and global cinema diversity across genres and filmmakers.
+This project explores global cinema trends by analyzing movies released between 1970 and 2024 (data from the [Metacritic](https://www.metacritic.com/) website).
+The analysis focuses on three main areas : trends in movie ratings over time, genre popularity and evolution across decades, and global cinema diversity across genres and filmmakers.

 ## Objectives
 - Trends in movie ratings over time